RocketCommunicationsInc/astro-uxds/_content/components/sign-in.md

 ### Placement

-The login UI elements can be added in 3 possible placement areas.
+The sign in UI elements can be added in 3 possible placement areas.

 1. Modal dialog
-* Draws user attention to login process
+* Draws user attention to sign in process
 * Can allow application to be running in the background when signed out
 * Ideal for switching applications